kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 <img src="../_static/sc02-2.png" width="600"/>

-Whle this code is meant to be used AFTER you have chosen an analysis strategy, you can apply new azimuth and amplitude constraints on the commandline, <code>-azim1, azim2, ampl</code>.
+Whle this code is meant to be used AFTER you have chosen an analysis strategy, you can apply new azimuth and amplitude constraints on the commandline, <code>-azim1, -azim2, -ampl</code>.

 The second section of <code>subdaily</code> is related to the RHdot correction.
 You must explicitly ask for it.
 There are lots of ways to apply the RHdot correction - I am only providing a simple one at this point.
 The RHdot correction requires you know

-- the average of the tangent of the elevation angle during an arc,
+- the average of the tangent of the elevation angle during an arc
-- edot, elevation angle rate of change with respect to time)
+- edot, the elevation angle rate of change with respect to time
-- RHdot (RH rate of change with respect to time)
+- RHdot, the RH rate of change with respect to time

-The first two are trivial to compute and are included in the results file in column 13 as the edotF.
+The first two are (fairly) trivial to compute and are included in the results file in column 13 as the edotF.
 This edot factor has units of rad/(rad/hour), or hours.
 So if you know RHdot in units of meters/hour, you can get the correction by simple multiplication.